Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 - Including Unity into MvcMusicStore Solution ####

-In this task, you will include Unity Application Block 2.0 into your solution.
+In this task, you will include Unity Application Block 2.0 in the solution.

 >**Note:** The Unity Application Block (Unity) is a lightweight, extensible dependency injection container with optional support for instance and type interception.
-It's a general-purpose container for use in any type of .NET application.
+It is a general-purpose container for use in any type of .NET application.
 It provides all the common features found in dependency injection mechanisms including: object creation, abstraction of requirements by specifying dependencies at runtime and flexibility, by deferring the component configuration to the container.

 You can read more about Unity 2.0 at [msdn](http://msdn.microsoft.com/en-us/library/ff663144.aspx).

-1. In the **MvcMusicStore** project, add a reference to **Microsoft.Practices.Unity.dll**, which is included in **Source\Assets\Unity 2.0\** folder of this lab.
+1. In the **MvcMusicStore** project, add a reference to **Microsoft.Practices.Unity.dll**, which is included in the **Source\Assets\Unity 2.0\** folder of this lab.

 <a name="Ex1Task3" />
 #### Task 3 - Adding a Unity Controller Factory ####

-In this task, you will add to the solution a custom controller factory for **Unity**.
-This class implements **IControllerFactory** interface, extending **CreateController** and **ReleaseController** methods to work with Unity.
+In this task, you will add a custom controller factory for **Unity**.
+This class implements the **IControllerFactory** interface, extending **CreateController** and **ReleaseController** methods to work with Unity.
 This factory will create the instances of the controllers that work with Dependency Injection.

->**Note:** A controller factory is an implementation of the _IControllerFactory_ interface, which is responsible both for locating a controller type and for creating an instance of that controller type.
-The following implementation of **CreateController** finds the controller by name inside the Unity container and returns an instance if it was found.
+>**Note:** A controller factory is an implementation of the _IControllerFactory_ interface, which is responsible for locating and for creating an instance of the controller type.
+The following implementation of **CreateController** finds the controller by its name in the Unity container and returns an instance if it is found.
 Otherwise, it delegates the creation of the controller to an inner factory.
 One of the advantages of this logic is that controllers can be registered by name.
 You can find **IControllerFactory** interface reference at [msdn](http://msdn.microsoft.com/en-us/library/system.web.mvc.icontrollerfactory.aspx).

 1. In the **MvcMusicStore** project, create a new folder named **Factories**, and add the **UnityControllerFactory** class, which is included in the **Source\Assets\C#** folder of this lab.